 2007 Carolyn R. Mahoney, President, Lincoln University of Missouri

-2011 Anthony S. Tricoli, President of Georgia Perimeter College
+2011 Anthony S. Tricoli, President, Georgia Perimeter College